Caddy (web server)

-The Caddy web server is an extensible, cross-platform, open-source web server written in Go.
+Caddy is an extensible, cross-platform, open-source web server written in Go.

 The name "Caddy" refers both to a helper for tedious tasks, and a way to organize multiple parts into a simplified system.
 At its core, Caddy is an extensible platform for deploying long-running services ("apps") using a single, unified configuration that can be updated on-line with a REST API.
 Official Caddy distributions ship with a set of standard modules which include HTTP server, TLS automation, and PKI apps.
 It is best known for its automatic HTTPS features.

-Matthew Holt initially began solo development on Caddy in 2014, followed by the first public release in 2015.
-The software soon became a public collaboration with hundreds of contributors on GitHub.
-To satisfy requirements from a growing community with a variety of use cases, eventually Caddy was completely rewritten from scratch, and a version 2.0 was released on May 4, 2020.

-Caddy binaries are officially distributed for Linux, Windows, macOS, BSD, and other operating systems on a variety of architectures including x86-64, ARM, MIPS, S390X, and PPC64.
-Official distributions of 32-bit binaries were discontinued, but Caddy can be compiled from source for IA-32 architectures.
-Packages for Debian, CentOS, RedHat, and Arch Linux are also maintained, as well as an official Docker image.